influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/rebalance.md

 ## Introduction

-This guide describes how to manually rebalance an InfluxEnterprise cluster.
+This guide describes how to manually rebalance an InfluxDB Enterprise cluster.
 Rebalancing a cluster involves two primary goals:

 * Evenly distribute